1602/semicov/README.md

 Put following line before very first line of your code

-    require('semicov').init('lib'); // 'lib' is name of dir with code
+    require('semicov').init('lib', 'My Awesome Lib Name');

-Optionally put this code somewhere
+    // First argument 'lib' is name of dir with code

-    process.on('exit', require('semicov').report);
+    // Second argument is (optinal) title of your project process.on('exit', require('semicov').report);

-And it will generate `./coverage.html` for you.
+And it will generate `./coverage/index.html` for you.